Are city breaks to Cairo in Egypt worth it?

 Pyramids of Giza and Sphinx.

-The most important activity on your Cairo itinerary should be the short journey across to Giza to experience the mighty pyramids.
+The most important activity on any Egypt itinerary should be the short journey across to Giza to experience the mighty pyramids.
 You can spend a whole morning exploring the pyramids without getting bored.

 My favourite parts were riding a camel around the site, and entering inside one of the pyramids.
 You can climb onto the pyramids for a couple of blocks to get more of an idea of the how the iconic Egyptian structures were constructed.
 I got told off for venturing too high, so be careful.